autocrossblog/autocrossblog_astro/src/content/post/2011-03-02-350z-traction-control-and-square-tires.md

 ---
-layout: post
+publishDate: 2011-03-02T23:05:49+00:00
-title: 350z Traction Control and Square Tires
+title: "350z Traction Control and Square Tires"
-date: '2011-03-02T23:05:49+00:00'
-last_modified_at: 2024-11-18T10:51:34-06:00
-permalink: 350z-traction-control-and-square-tires
-image:
-categories: [ 350z, nissan, setup ]
-description: Engage in the debate about the proposed move of the 350z from BSP to ESP in SCCA Autocross classing.
-Discover the pros and cons discussed on the SCCAF...
+excerpt: "Engage in the debate about the proposed move of the 350z from BSP to ESP in SCCA Autocross classing.
+Discover the pros and cons discussed on the SCCAF..."
+author: chris
+url: '350z-traction-control-and-square-tires'
+tags:  [ 350z, nissan, setup ]
+updateDate: 2024-11-18T10:51:34-06:00
 ---

 So I experienced something while driving the 350z yesterday that I haven't experienced in quite a while.
 Typically the 350z comes with a staggered tire setup, meaning that the front tires are usually a smaller size than the rears.
 A week or two ago I got some new street tires put on the car, the new tires are "square" meaning the fronts are the same size as the rear.